ROSE 0.11.145.147

 This property indicates whether the caller is responsible for popping stack parameters, or whether the called function is responsible for popping stack parameters.
 In either case, the non-parameter stack area (usually a return address) is popped by the called function.

-Definition at line 382 of file CallingConvention.h.
+Definition at line 298 of file Definition.h.

-size_t Rose::BinaryAnalysis::CallingConvention::Definition::stackAlignment ( ) const
+const Alignment & Rose::BinaryAnalysis::CallingConvention::Definition::stackAlignment ( ) const

 Property: Stack alignment.

 This is the stack alignment measured in bytes for the stack pointer before the caller pushes any non-parameters (e.g., return address) or parameters.
-A value of zero means the alignment is unknown or unspecified.

-void Rose::BinaryAnalysis::CallingConvention::Definition::stackAlignment ( size_t nBytes)
+void Rose::BinaryAnalysis::CallingConvention::Definition::stackAlignment ( const Alignment )

 Property: Stack alignment.

 This is the stack alignment measured in bytes for the stack pointer before the caller pushes any non-parameters (e.g., return address) or parameters.
-A value of zero means the alignment is unknown or unspecified.

-const ConcreteLocation& Rose::BinaryAnalysis::CallingConvention::Definition::thisParameter ( ) const
+const ConcreteLocation & Rose::BinaryAnalysis::CallingConvention::Definition::thisParameter ( ) const

 inline